 Linda Yaccarino is a seasoned digital advertising executive.
-The 60-year-old media industry veteran has exalted Musk’s takeover of Twitter, claiming that you should never bet against a pioneer in electric cars and Space travel.
+The 59-year-old media industry veteran has exalted Mr Musk’s takeover of Twitter, claiming that you should never bet against a pioneer in electric cars and space travel.

 At NBC Universal, she has held a variety of leadership roles, and is currently responsible for overseeing all of its advertising sales, including linear TV, digital, and streaming.

-More recently, Yaccarino has praised Musk amid the cacophony of criticism over his handling of Twitter.
-As recently as last month, Yaccarino interviewed Musk onstage at a media conference, where they discussed what the future held for marketers on the social media platform.
+More recently, Ms Yaccarino has praised Mr Musk amid the cacophony of criticism over his handling of Twitter.
+Ms Yaccarino interviewed Musk onstage at a media conference, where they discussed what the future held for marketers on the social media platform.

-In 2021, she said that she was “excited” about Musk’s acquisition of Twitter.
-She also said that she believed Musk can “make Twitter a better place”.
+In 2021, she said that she was “excited” about Mr Musk’s acquisition of Twitter.
+She also said that she believed Mr Musk could “make Twitter a better place”.

-Even as Musk was spooking advertisers with his comments about transforming Twitter into a haven for free-speech absolutists, Yaccarino was still in his corner.
-Two weeks after Musk’s takeover, Yaccarino said she had been in touch with Twitter leadership.
+Even as Mr Musk was spooking advertisers with his comments about transforming Twitter into a haven for free-speech absolutists, Ms Yaccarino was still in his corner.
+Two weeks after Mr Musk’s takeover, Ms Yaccarino said she had been in touch with Twitter leadership.
 She also declared that, “Twitter is the single, No 1 biggest” partner for content distribution for NBCUniversal.